w3f/Grants-Program/applications/TuxedoDapp.md

 Please include here

-**Dynamic Wallet**: Make the wallet dynamic by using standard metadata format like FRAME between wallet and the Blockchain , so that any newly created pieces can be tested without extra modification.
+**Dynamic Wallet**: Make the wallet dynamic by using standard metadata format like FRAME between wallet and the Blockchain, so that any newly created pieces can be tested without extra modification.
 **Authentication**: Web-based wallet will consider multi-factor authentication for enhanced security if required **Backend Development**:
 When we implement the authentication backend server is required to handle user authentication and manage connections to the blockchain node.